stembarb/DA--World-Cup-Data/README.md

 # Data Collection for 2018 FIFA World Cup Russia™ Prediction Project

-The goal of this notebook is to show how I collected data from the FIFA World Cup website for the 2018 World Cup Russia - Group Stage Prediction Project.
-Data was collected using a web crawler (build in Python), due to lack of API.
+The goal of this notebook is to show how I collected data from the FIFA World Cup website.
+Data was collected using a web crawler, due to lack of API.

 The content of this notebook is as follows: